CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Evaluation

 \subsubsection{Core Tasks Design}

-To address our research questions, we designed two task sets based on natural reading behavior: readers typically aim to (1) quickly grasp key facts and opinions (Efficiency) and (2) understand deeper controversies and public sentiment (Depth).
-All participants completed both sets, which were standardized across articles to reflect general reading goals.
+To address our research questions, we designed a task set based on natural reading behavior: readers typically aim to quickly grasp key facts and opinions (Efficiency).
+All participants completed the tasks across four different articles and interfaces (BL, CS, SE, BE), counterbalanced via a Latin Square.
 Relevant task materials are provided in the supplementary materials file `05 Questionnaire'.
-Below, we outline each task’s procedure and rationale, using the article \textit{``I die, I am right!''} (the “Peng Yu Case”) as an example.
+Below, we outline the procedure and rationale, using the article \textit{``I die, I am right!''} (the “Peng Yu Case”) as an example.